IntelEdisonDemoDay/documentation/README.md

  * 10:00 Introduction to the day by Ana Bradley of designswarm
  * 10:15 What is the Intel® Edison
  * 10:25 Beginners tutorial for Intel® Edison by Adrian McEwen
-   - Install the Edison Arduino environmnet
+   - Install the Edison Arduino environment
    - Get blink working on the Edison
    - Copy the day's examples, etc. into the right place
    - Hooking up sensors